Patient Financial Services

 A payment plan amount will be determined by using the 2015 federal poverty guidelines

 in order to ensure the fair treatment of all patients.
-Please note the 2014 guidelines go into effect January 22, 2014.
-Care provided before January 22, 2014 will fall under 2013 guidelines.
 No accounts can be combined.
 Each account will have a separate payment amount.
 For your convenience, you can send in one payment and we will separate it on each of your accounts.
 If you would like to have a payment plan option but do not wish to submit a financial statement with proof of income, your payment will be determined by the shortest payment time frame.
 All patients wishing to have a payment plan may do so.
 HOPE Program

 Your financial statement will also determine if you are eligible for the HCAP program (Hospital Care Assurance Program).
 This is a statewide program is designed for patient who are at or below the federal poverty guidelines.
 This government program has strict guidelines and is audited yearly.
 MED HELP Program